JetBrains/intellij-sdk-docs/topics/ui/text/capitalization.md

 Always capitalize the first and the last words.

 Capitalize the words in-between except:
-* articles: _a, an, the_,
+* articles: *a, an, the*,
 * coordinating conjunctions: *and, or, but*,
-* prepositions of four and less letters which are not a part of a phrasal verb: *in, with*.
+* prepositions of four and fewer letters which are not a part of a phrasal verb: *in, with*.

 In hyphenated phrases, capitalize all nouns, adjectives and adverbs: *Auto-Indent, Command-Line Launcher*.
 Do not capitalize articles, prepositions and conjunctions: *Side-by-Side, Drag-and-Drop*.